llm-guy/mcp_server_public/README.md

-# Mix Server - Basic MCP Server for Data File Analysis
+# Basic MCP Server for Data File Analysis

 A Model Context Protocol (MCP) server that provides tools for analyzing CSV and Parquet files.